Classroom Resources for Preschool and K-12 Educators

 Pesticide Safety: Elementary School Curriculum –This curriculum was developed through grants from the NIEHS and US EPA to educate elementary students about pesticides and their associated risks.
 (English/Spanish Curriculum)

-Elementary Urban IPM Curriculum - This curriculum was developed by the Michigan State University Pesticide Safety Education program to teach elementary students about the concepts of IPM through hands on activities, work sheets and other activities.
+MSU IPM Curriculum K-6 - This curriculum was developed by the Michigan State University Pesticide Safety Education program to teach elementary students about the concepts of IPM through hands on activities, work sheets and other activities.

 Maine’s K-12 IPM Education Curricula –An assortment of IPM related curricula for use in the classroom.
 The curricula are grouped by grade or subject.